Pediatric Thyroid Disorders

-Diseases of the thyroid gland occur in 37 of 1,000 school-aged children in the United States.
+Disorders of the thyroid gland are among the most common endocrine disorders affecting children occuring in 37 of 1,000 school-aged children in the United States.
 Thyroid problems in children may include:

 - Congenital hypothyroidism (present at birth) - This occurs when the thyroid gland doesn’t develop or function while the baby is still in the womb.
 Because it may affect one baby out of every 3,000, it is something all babies are checked for during routine newborn screening.

 Most have few or no symptoms because their thyroid hormone levels are just a little below normal.
 Infants with more severe forms often have a specific appearance that includes a dull look, puffy face and a thick protruding tongue.

 - Acquired hypothyroidism (also known as Hashimoto's thyroiditis) -This condition often shows up in late childhood or in the teens.
 It is thought to be a result of the body mistaking the thyroid for an invader.
 The immune system then attacks the gland, as it would anything that is seen as a threat.